LOBAGO/Network_Monitor/readme.md

 2. **Start Monitoring**: Open websites in the auto-launched Chrome window
 3. **View Statistics**: Real-time data displayed in dual charts (left: IP/ISP, right: Domain)
 4. **Pause/Resume**: Click "Pause" button to freeze the display
-5. **Export Data**: Click "Export Plot" to save full traffic history with both dimensions
+5. **Export Plot**: Click "Export Plot" to save full traffic history as PNG with both dimensions
+6. **Export Excel**: Click "Export Excel" to generate detailed Excel report with per-domain worksheets
-6. **Clear Data**: Click "Clear Data" to reset all records
+7. **Clear Data**: Click "Clear Data" to reset all records

 #### Important Notes

 - **CRITICAL**: Only monitor traffic in the automatically launched Chrome window
-- The monitoring captures network requests larger than 10KB
+- The monitoring captures network requests larger than 7KB
-- ISP queries are limited to 1000 requests per IP per day (sign up at ipinfo.io for more)
+- ISP queries use ipinfo.io API
 - Data is saved to `responses.jsonl` in the same directory
 - Domain attribution uses Referer headers for accurate CDN traffic tracking
+- Excel exports include a Summary sheet and individual sheets for each domain

 ### Configuration Parameters